 **MANAGERS: Please complete Section 4**

 This checklist is to assist you with the offboarding process.
 Please follow the steps below and check the boxes when each task is completed.
-Please return the completed checklist to to keep in your employee department file by .
+Please return the completed checklist to keep in your employee department file by .
 Thank you for your service with Harborview Medical Center.

 Section 1: Employee Responsibilities